Selenthios/Name_Generator/README.md

 A simple name generator

-This is just a name generator I will tinker aroudn with and eventually create into a site.
+This is just a name generator I will tinker around with and eventually publish as a site.